-Those were just a few of what I call the cold hard truths of marriage.
+Those were just a few of the realities of marriage.
 But please understand, that is not all there is to a marriage.
-Let me share some of the amazing things about a marriage.
+Let me share some of the amazing things about marriage.
 When you are in a good marriage you will have:

 - A partner for life (at least that’s the plan).
 You have that one person who will be with you through thick and thin.
 Sickness and health, life and death, tragedy and triumph.
 Nothing feels better than to know you have that someone who is there to hold you up when you are weak or to cheer you on when you are making strides.
 One who sees you at your worst and loves you anyway.

 - A helper in decision making.
 Having your other half there with you to help make decisions.
 Sometimes big ones, sometimes small and mundane ones.
 It is good to have someone to be there to help you raise your kids.
 Being a parent can be so overwhelming.
 When it gets hard for me, at times I have literally stopped everything to tell my husband how grateful I am to have him here to help with all of this stuff.
 I tip my hat to single parents.
 I don’t know how you do it!
 It’s a hard enough job when there are two parents raising kids.